 Do I Have to Notify USCIS of My Decision to Change Jobs?

-You should notify USCIS of your intention to change jobs under the AC-21 Act as soon as possible.
-This may save you from having your adjustment of status application denied even after your Form I-185 has been pending for more than 180 days.
+You must notify USCIS by filing Form I-485 Supplement J, which serves as the formal request to port your job offer to a new employer.
+This may save you from having your adjustment of status application denied even after your Form I-485 has been pending for more than 180 days.

 Therefore, it is best to be proactive and notify USCIS.